 Sympistis pudorata (Smith, 1893)

-Sympistis pudorata is a small moth (FW length 13 - 14 mm) with a mottled gray-brown forewing and banded off-white and dark gray hindwing with a white fringe that flies near timberline in northern Washington and British Columbia.
-The forewing is slightly variable in color, ranging from smooth to powdery and gray-brown to brown.
+Sympistis pudorata is a small moth (FW length 13 - 14 mm) that flies near timberline in northern Washington and British Columbia.
+It has a mottled gray-brown forewing and banded off-white and dark gray hindwing with a white fringe.
+The forewing is slightly variable in color, ranging from smooth, to powdery and gray-brown, to brown.
 The median area is darkest and the medial subterminal area is the lightest area.
 The cell is filled with darker gray-brown in some specimens.
 The basal, antemedial, and postmedial lines are black, single.
 The antemedial line is slightly irregular and oriented slightly oblique to the wing axis.
 The postmedial line is scalloped between veins, excurved near the cell and oblique toward the base below the cell.
 The postmedial line is pale brown, irregular, and preceded by darker gray.
 A dark gray median line is usually evident across the wing.
 The terminal line is a series of dark gray spots.
-The fringe is gray-brown, very weakly checkered with light and dark.
+The fringe is very weakly checkered with light and dark grey-brown.
 The orbicular and reniform spots are less conspicuous than the lines, outlined in gray, and filled with light gray-brown peripherally and the darker ground color centrally.
 The orbicular spot is oval and the reniform is kidney-shaped.
 No claviform spot is evident.
 The hindwing ground color is brownish off-white, with heavy gray suffusion at the base and gray veins.
 The dark gray discal spot is partially obscured by the basal suffusion.
 The marginal band is dark gray to black.
 The fringe is tricolored with a yellow base, gray median line, and white edge.
 The head and thorax match the forewing ground.
 The male antenna is filiform.

 This species can usually be identified without difficulty because it is one the only alpine Sympistis species with a brown forewing and banded hindwing.